RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🚩 - Hamlet.md

 Hey there, fellow lifelong learner!
 I´m <a href="https://www.linkedin.com/in/rosanafssantos/">Rosana</a>, and I’m genuinely excited to join you on this adventure.<br>
 It´s part of my $$\textcolor{#FF69B4}{\textbf{421}}$$-day-streak in  <a href="https://tryhackme.com">TryHackMe</a>.<br>
 <em>A Shakespeare/Hamlet-inspired room in which you will explore an uncommon web application used in linguistic/NLP research.</em>.<br>
 It is classified as a medium-level challenge.
-You can join it for 🆓 using your own virtual machine with openVPN or TryHackMe´s AttackBox if you are subscribed.<br>
+You can join it for 🆓 using your own virtual machine with openVPN or TryHackMe´s AttackBox if<br> you are subscribed.
 Can be accessed clicking  <a href="https://tryhackme.com/room/hamlet">here</a>.</p>